Fabrizz/MMM-OnSpotify/README.md

 Once you finish with the configuration, you are all set with the basic configuration.
 You can see all the theming/options below.
 > When the service is running you can access it from your Raspberry Pi going to `http://localhost:8100/`.
 You can also access it remotely using `http://<IP>:8100/`.
 Note that using the Raspberry Pi is recommended, as its easier to copy the configuration snippet.

+The module includes the following translations: **ES, EN**.
+You can add translations changing `translations/yourLanguaje.json`.
+You can also make a pull request so its included for everyone by default!

 # Options
 #### This is an example entry of `config.js` (all options).
 Scroll down to see the description/default value for each value.
 > **Note**